How to Fix Bad iPhone SE Battery Life

 Auto Brightness is useful, but it can also misread your environment.
 This is why we recommend manually adjusting your display to suit your lighting conditions.
 To do this, you need to turn Auto Brightness off.

-If you’re up for it, go into Settings > General > Accessibility > Display Accommodations > Auto-Brightness > Off.
+If you’re up for it, go into Settings > General > Accessibility > Display & Text Size > Auto-Brightness > Off.
 Once it’s off, you’ll need to manually adjust your screen brightness.
 This is easy.

 Pull up Control Center by swiping up from the bottom of your iPhone SE and adjust the screen brightness as needed.
 You can also adjust it within your Settings under Display & Brightness.

 Turn Off Raise to Wake